(Updated in 2020)

 I arrived in Oaxaca with an absurd amount of hope.
 If the rumors I’d heard were true, we had landed in a wonderland of bold craft traditions and nuanced Mexican cuisine.

 I was expecting to see soon-to-be-lost varietals of maiz being pounded into tortillas, their earthy scent wafting out of doorways.
 I thought I would find alebrijes— hand-painted wooden figures– carved and painted on every street corner.

 And I hoped that whatever was causing my excruciating sore throat would magically go away.

-Our AirBnB hosts greeted us with warm, Mexican enthusiasm and we drove to their place in the dark.
+Our AirBnB (we recommend you stay in the historic center) hosts greeted us with warm, Mexican enthusiasm and we drove to their place in the dark.
 I garbled out some Spanish and smiled weakly, no heart to let them know that earlier that week I thought I was going to die of a throat infection (not literally).